Denoising Diffusion Models for Anomaly Localization in Medical Images: Background

 \subsection{Reconstruction-based Anomaly Localization}

 We can leverage image-to-image translation to restore a pseudo-healthy image $\hat{x}_H$ from an input image $x_P$ potentially showing a pathology, as presented in~\cref{fig:reconstruction}.
 In this work, we consider diffusion-based approaches, where $L$ steps of noise are added to an input image $x_P$, following~\cref{eq:property} or \cref{eq:ddim_reversed} for the DDPM and DDIM schemes, respectively.
 The hyperparameter $L$ indicates the level of noise added, as well as the number of denoising step taken during the denoising process.
+We emphasize the importance of this parameter $L$, as it directly governs how much the denoising process can alter the reconstruction, thereby affecting both sensitivity and specificity; its impact is systematically analyzed by \cite{bercea2023mask} and \cite{wolleb2022anomaly}.
 A diffusion model is trained or guided to generate healthy samples.
 Various techniques discussed in~ \cref{section4} ensure that only pathological regions are altered while subject-specific anatomical structures are preserved.
 Finally, by taking the difference between an input image $x_P$ and its pseudo-healthy reconstruction $\hat{x}_H$, a pixel-wise anomaly map $a=|x_P-\hat{x}_H|$ can be defined.